hoshi23/OOD-X-Banchmarks/README.md

-# A Benchmark and Evaluation for Real-World Out-of-Distribution Detection Using Vision-Language Model
+# A Benchmark and Evaluation for Real-World Out-of-Distribution Detection Using Vision-Language Models
 |🎉 Introducing our new benchmarks for out-of-distribution (OOD) detection!
 It's more challenging & closer to real-world scenarios, paving the way for real-world OOD detection 🚀|
 |-----------------------------------------|